quickstraw/StormyItems/README.md

 ## Changelog

+- 0.9.2 - Fixed Charged Urchin crashing when user is attacked by the user's own ability.
+(Fixed crash when using Bomber mod.)

 - 0.9.1 - Fixed Charged Urchin spamming effects when being attacked by certain elites and bosses.

 - 0.9.0 - First public release.